 The Neuroscience of Resistance and Violent Extremism (NERVE)

 This project seeks to better understand the psychosocial and neurobiological factors behind participation in nonviolent action and violent extremism, and the similarities and differences between the two.
-Results of our inaugural research survey with members of the nonviolent action Herak campaign in Algeria will be released as a USIP special report in early 2021.
+Results of our inaugural research survey with members of the nonviolent action Herak campaign in Algeria will be released as a USIP special report in 2021.

 How Nonviolent Action Works: Testing the Impact of Training in Nonviolent Action and Peacebuilding